jwthomson/SAFE-Stack-docs/docs/recipes/ui/add-daisyui.md

+# How do I add daisyUI to a SAFE project?

 [DaisyUI](https://daisyui.com/) is a component library for [Tailwind CSS](https://tailwindcss.com/docs/installation).
 To use the library from within F# we will use [Feliz.DaisyUI](https://dzoukr.github.io/Feliz.DaisyUI/) ([Github](https://github.com/Dzoukr/Feliz.DaisyUI)).

+1. Ensure tailwind is installed:
+    - If `package-lock.json` has the tailwind dev dependency, and the `./src/Client/tailwind.config.js` file exists then tailwind is already installed
-1. Follow the instructions for how to [add Tailwind CSS to your project](../add-tailwind/)
+    - If tailwind is not installed, [add Tailwind CSS to your project](../add-tailwind/)

+1. Open a terminal at `./src/Client`

 1. Add daisyUI JS dependencies using NPM: `npm i -D daisyui@latest`